ariyanhossain2208/ariyanhossain2208.github.io/_pages/about.md

 🎓 I'm a **Computer Science & Engineering (CSE)** Graduate student at [BRAC University](https://www.bracu.ac.bd/), Dhaka, Bangladesh.

+👨🏻‍🏫 Currently, I'm appointed as a **Full-Time Lecturer** of [Department of Computer Science and Engineering University](https://cse.sds.bracu.ac.bd/) at [BRAC University](https://www.bracu.ac.bd/) and I'm teaching **CSE220 (Data Structures) and CSE221 (Algorithms)**.

-👨🏼‍💻 Currently, I'm appointed as a **Research Assistant** at [BRAC University](https://www.bracu.ac.bd/) and I'm working on **framing bias in news articles, event extraction and event coreference resolution**.
+👨🏼‍💻 Previously, I worked as a **Research Assistant** of [Department of Computer Science and Engineering University](https://cse.sds.bracu.ac.bd/) at [BRAC University](https://www.bracu.ac.bd/) and my projects involved **framing bias in news articles, event extraction and event coreference resolution**.
+These projects are still on going.

 🔬 My research interests are in **Deep Learning, Machine Learning, and Natural Language Processing.**